Yes, you fellow food cult. I’m here again with a new recipe that is an absolute must-try!

-The beans were so easy, and I got the recipe from Not Your Mother’s Slow Cooker Cookbook.
-I actually didn’t follow it, since there were ingredients I was missing, but what I did put in was:
+On the other hand, the beans were so easy, and I got the recipe from Not Your Mother’s Slow Cooker Cookbook.
+I didn’t follow it since there were ingredients I was missing.
+I, however, tweaked the original recipe by using these in mine:

 1/2 of a head of Napa or Asian cabbage